Are you entitled to the Bereavement Allowance?

 What is Bereavement Allowance?

-To help mitigate the loss of a household earner and to go some way to supporting family members left behind, the Government has had benefits in place for a long time that are designed to help those who need it.
+To help mitigate the loss of a household earner and to go some way to supporting family members left behind, the government provides benefits that are designed to help those who need it.
+Bereavement Allowance means you may be able to claim money from the government if a loved one has passed away, depending on your circumstances and your relationship to them.

 Who can claim Bereavement Allowance?